-Tests show that keeping the doors and windows closed will keep particulate levels at 50% less than outdoor air on average.
-But some people really want to keep their windows open.
-For some people, it’s an old wive’s tale that windows must be kept open.
-For others, it’s a way to reduce chemicals such as VOCs and formaldehyde coming from new furniture or recent remodeling.
+Tests show that even without an air purifier, keeping doors and windows closed in your house will keep particulate pollution levels at 50% the level of outdoor air.
+But for some, keeping windows open is a necessity.
+It might be that old wive’s tale that windows just have to be kept open, or perhaps you see it as a way to reduce chemicals such as VOCs and formaldehyde coming from new furniture or recent remodeling.

 Can we have it both ways – clean air AND open windows?
 Or put it another way – do air purifiers work when windows are open?
-CK from the Smart Air team put this question to the test by running the DIY Cannon air purifier in the 12m2 Smart Air testing room six times with the window open and closed.
+CK from the Smart Air team put this question to the test by running the DIY Cannon air purifier Smart Air’s 12m2 Beijing test lab six times with the window open and closed.

 The effect of having your window open will be more prominent when outdoor air is hazardous, so CK chose two days when outdoor air was bad (February 14th and 15th) for his tests.
 During these two days, Beijing’s AQI averaged 239 and 290 according to the US Embassy.

 To keep the baseline level of pollution consistent across tests, CK opened the window to let in outdoor air until it the indoor air pollution levels were the same as the outdoor level.

-When the particle count reached the same level as outdoors, CK ran the Cannon on high for 20 minutes.
+When the particle counts for indoor and outdoor air were equal, CK turned on the Cannon air purifier on high for 20 minutes.
 He ran three tests with the windows open and three tests with the window closed.

 With the window closed, the Cannon reduced particulate by an average of 90% after 20 minutes.
 With the window open, the Cannon air purifier managed just a 60% reduction in particle count.